Top 10 Things to Do in Cuzco, Peru

 The indigenous cultures blend together in the city’s art and history, dotted with evidence of the Spanish conquest.
-The native art, food, and traditions combine with the influence of European architecture to create a truly matchless and exceptional place.
+The native art, food, and traditions combine with European architecture to create a truly matchless place.

-After a visit here during a month long backpacking trip, here are my recommendations for the top 10 things to do in Cuzco!
+After a visit here during my month long backpacking trip, here are my top 10 things to do in Cuzco, Peru!

 1. Visit the Temple of Q’orikancha